josephsdavid/N2D/README.md

 [![Documentation Status](https://readthedocs.org/projects/n2d/badge/?version=latest)](https://n2d.readthedocs.io/en/latest/?badge=latest)

+Welcome to the sklearn compatability branch of N2D!!
+This is an extreme WIP!!

 # Not Too Deep Clustering

 This is a library implementation of [n2d](https://github.com/rymc/n2d).
 To learn more about N2D, and clustering manifolds of autoencoded embeddings, please refer to the [amazing paper](https://arxiv.org/abs/1908.05968) published August 2019.